 Bah humbug!
 There are no discounts this year for Zoo Lights, but it’s still a wildly fun holiday tradition for many.
-The annual holiday celebration runs nightly from December 3 to January 15 (this is a two week extension over last year) starting at 5:30 p.m.
+The annual holiday celebration runs nightly from December 2 to January 7 starting at 5 p.m.
 Experience a light safari with 80 illuminated acres of lights (2 million+) and hundreds of animated animal sculptures that swing through trees, jump across lawns, hide in bushes and appear in unexpected places.

 In addition to the wondrous displays, much of the Zoo is open.
 Of course, outdoor animal viewing during Zoo Lights is limited to cold-weather species such as Amur tiger, Bactrian camel, Przewaskli’s horse and most of the pachyderms.

 However, the popular (and cozy) Tropical Discovery building will be open, offering access to 1,800 animals — including fish, frogs, snakes, lizards, capybaras and sloths.

 In addition, El Pomar Village Hall is home to fishing cats and Asian small-clawed otters, both of which are busy hunting and playing at night.

 Note: Zoo Lights tickets are NOT available at the gate.
 You can only purchase them online.
 You need to buy in advance for a specific date and time.

 Tickets are $25 for adults and $18 for kids (+ an extra $3 on “peak” dates).
 Those with a Denver Zoo membership receive a $5 discount on tickets, but only special Members Nights from November 24 to December 1.

 Tickets are now on sale.
 Buy tickets here.

 You can also purchase special add-on packages such as 3-D HoloSpex glasses, giraffe feeding or a ride on the carousel.